alastair/maw/README.md

-This is a fork of the MAWs software suite to support use in Early Music Online.
+This is a fork of the MAWs software suite to support use in Early Music Online search.

 MAW: Minimal Absent Words
 ===